MithrilJS/mithril.js/docs/stream.md

 <script src="https://unpkg.com/mithril@next/stream"></script>
 ```

 When loaded directly with a `<script>` tag (rather than required), the stream library will be exposed as `window.m.stream`.
 If `window.m` is already defined (e.g. because you also use the main Mithril script), it will attach itself to the existing object.
 Otherwise it creates a new `window.m`.
-If you want to use streams in conjunction with Mithril as raw script tags, you should include Mithril in your page before `mithril/stream`, because `mithril` will otherwise overwrite the `window.m` object defined by `mithril-stream`.
+If you want to use streams in conjunction with Mithril as raw script tags, you should include Mithril in your page before `mithril/stream`, because `mithril` will otherwise overwrite the `window.m` object defined by `mithril/stream`.
 This is not a concern when the libraries are consumed as CommonJS modules (using `require(...)`).

 ---